darya-korobenko/aws-bootcamp-cruddur-2023/journal/week1.md

 ### Containerize Backend

-Initially, I verified that Docker extension is installed on Gitpod and then I created Dockerfile in backend-flask:
+1. Verified that Docker extension is installed on Gitpod and created Dockerfile in backend-flask:
 ```dockerfile
 WORKDIR /backend-flask